 In these years of life at sea I have learned, usually the hard way, that there is no justice on the ship.
 No matter how many rights and goodwill you have, you will still bite the dust.
 To survive here and climb in the ranks, you have to step on heads and be like a snake.
 And I also realized that in an isolated environment if you give the power to a mentally deranged individual who had a bad childhood, he will start acting like he is the master of a slave plantation and will fuck everybody, and there will be no one around to keep him under control.

-But this isolated environment also creates good things: you will make tight bonds and friends that in an office environment would not happen.
-Apparently if you spend a few months, day and night in a small space with the same few people, you either become very good friends with them, or you will find a thousand ways to kill them in their sleep and throw the body in the ocean at night without being seen by anyone.
+But this isolated environment also creates good things: you will make tight bonds and friends that in an office environment would never happen.
+Apparently if you spend a few months, day and night in a small confined space with the same few people, you either become very good friends with them, or you will find a thousand ways to kill them in their sleep and throw the body in the ocean at night without being seen by anyone.
 If you’re not a racist you will probably become one, because most people on board are.
 This starts also from the shipping and crewing companies who assign ranks and set the length and wages of your contract based on your nationality.

 There is no more honor in this business, virtually all your life you will be a mercenary of the sea, in search of better conditions and pay.
 Before, each country had it’s own merchant fleet, manned with national crew.
 Nowadays you will find yourself celebrating New Year somewhere in West Africa, among pirates, in the company of barbed wire, surrounded by Russians and Filipinos, on a German ship sailing under the Liberian flag.
 Isn’t globalization beautiful?